cohere-ai/north-mcp-python-sdk/README.md

 * You can access the user's OAuth token to interact with third-party services on their behalf.
 * You can access the user's identity (from the identity provider used with North).

+## Examples

+This repository contains example servers that you can use as a quickstart.
+You can find them in the [examples directory](https://github.com/cohere-ai/north-mcp-python-sdk/tree/main/examples).

+There are 2 examples, one that uses the auth to get the user making the tool call, and the other one shows how to send the right metadata so that the North UI can display the tool call results correctly.

 ## Authentication